microsoft/semantic-kernel/docs/decisions/0018-kernel-hooks-phase2.md

 - Handlers should be able to see prompt after the LLM execution.
 - Calling Kernel.RunAsync(function) or ISKFunction.InvokeAsync(kernel) should trigger the events...

+## Out of Scope

+- Skip plan steps using Pre-Hooks.
+- Get the used services (Template Engine, IAIServices, etc) in the Pre/Post Hooks.
+- Get the request settings in the Pre/Post Hooks.

 ## Current State of Kernel for Pre/Post Hooks

 Current state of Kernel: